x296/projectAutomation/README.md

 .my_commands.sh is located in home dir and connected to .bash_profile

 in both .my_commands.sh and create.py is specified paths that need to be changed for use.

+in file/git_pass.txt you have to input your passes to GitHub account.